 - INSULATE THE ROOF.

 This is by far the easiest and also the best return on your investment.
 270mm of “fibreglass” insulation is the minimum on new build houses.
 Fibreglass traps air which has a reasonable u-value and also slows convection.
 Make sure when you insulate your roof you keep the space above the insulation ventilated – this may require fitting spacers to prevent the insulation blocking the airflow.
-If you are fitting Kingspan or Celotex between you rafters make sure it is fitted; gaps are holes where the heat will escape.
-In the same way as a bucket with a hole in it is not a bucket a layer of insulation with a gap is not a layer of insulation.
+If you are fitting Kingspan or Celotex between your rafters make sure it is fitted; gaps are holes where the heat will escape.
+In the same way as a bucket with a hole in it is not really a bucket, a layer of insulation with a gap is not a layer of insulation.
 See REDUCE DRAUGHTS.

 - INSULATE THE WALLS.

 If you have solid walls then internal insulation is possible but it is not that easy – you have to beware of DEW POINTS.
-Dew points are where the warm, moist air from inside the house condensers on its way out of the house as it cools.
+Dew points are where the warm, moist air from inside the house condenses on its way out of the house as it cools.
 Where it condenses is the dew point.
 (Warm air can “hold” more moisture than cold air).
 So sticking insulated plasterboard on a cold, north-facing, bathroom wall is not a good idea.
 The water vapour will pass through the plasterboard and the insulation and then condense when it hits the external cold walls.
 This will trap the damp and you are likely to get dry rot.
 (I can see internal insulation fitted by well meaning DIYers keeping builders busy for years in the future as a result of badly thought through internal insulation.)

 External wall insulation is by far the best solution – the dew point is outside the fabric of the house and the bricks become a thermal store.